Rethink Your DrinkPrint Page

 - Host a Hidden Sugars Demonstration to provide a visual representation of the amount of sugar in popular sweetened beverages using sugar cubes, sugar packets or teaspoons of sugar.

 - Use a stoplight image to teach kids about drinks they should drink rarely (red), occasionally (yellow), and plenty (green).

-- Teach students to read the ingredients on food labels to identify common high-calorie sweeteners such as high fructose corn syrup, fruit juice concentrates, dextrose, fructose and sucrose.
+- Teach children to read the ingredients on food labels to identify common high-calorie sweeteners such as high fructose corn syrup, fruit juice concentrates, dextrose, fructose and sucrose.

-- Allow students to bring a water bottle to class to stay hydrate throughout the day.
+- Allow children to bring a water bottle to class to stay hydrate throughout the day.

 - Host a taste test with water infused with lemons, limes, berries, cucumbers, mint leaves or other natural flavors.

-- Post educational signs near the staff lounge, main office, cafeteria and vending machines to help students, staff and visitors identify the healthiest beverage options.
+- Post educational signs near the staff lounge, main office, cafeteria and vending machines to help children, staff and visitors identify the healthiest beverage options.

 - Install a water bottle filling station at your school to offer free, cold, filtered water to students and staff.

-- Explain the importance of water to students.
-Adjust your explanation based on the age of the student.
+- Explain the importance of water to children.
+Adjust your explanation based on the age of the child.
 Here’s some basic information:

 - Water is an essential nutrient for life—we can’t live without it!

 - Water represents about two-thirds of our body weight.

 - Water is part of every living cell, and it’s a medium for all metabolic changes (digestion, absorption and excretion), as it helps transport nutrients.

 - Create and post signs around the house about drinking water

 - Limit purchases of sugar-sweetened beverages.
 Think of unsweetened tea and water.

 - Host a water drinking challenge that aims at consuming the appropriate amounts of water daily